danielmoi/bananaman/README.md

 # Banana Man

-A handy library to test assertions
+A handy and essential assertion library